operanditech/github-cms/README.md

 the name of each repo and the extension of the original image provided.
 Your static site generator can then use these files when bundling the built site.

-There are two ways to specify a logo image for a repository:
+There are three ways to specify a logo image for a repository.
+Each takes precedence over the previous one in this order:

 - In the root directory of the repository, place a file named `logo.png`.
+  Using this method, only the PNG extension is supported.
+- In the root directory of the repository, place a file named `<repository_name>.png`.
   Using this method, only the PNG extension is supported.
 - Specify any other image file in your repository using the [config file](#configuration-file), by specifying a `logo` entry in the